Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

-The point at which Zermelo navigation and the causal geometry of an \sstk splitting are more closely related is, without any doubt, Fermat's principle.
-We prove here a Fermat principle in a very general setting which is then refined when the ambient spacetime is an \sstk splitting.
+The point at which Zermelo navigation and the causal geometry of an \sstk splitting are more closely related is Fermat's principle.
+We prove here a Fermat's principle in a very general setting which is then refined when the ambient spacetime is an \sstk splitting.
 Classical Fermat's principle, as established by Kovner \cite{Kovner90} and Perlick \cite{Pe90}, characterizes lightlike pregeodesics as the critical points of the arrival functional for smooth lightlike curves joining a prescribed point $z_0$ and a {\em timelike} curve $\alpha$.
 However, the case when $\alpha$ is not timelike becomes also very interesting for different purposes.
 First, of course, this completes the mathematical development of the problem.
-In particular, the proof of the result here, Theorem \ref{lema:fermatprinc} (plus Remark \ref{rnotimeorient}), refines all previous approaches.
-However, this result and its strengthening to \sstk spacetimes (Theorem \ref{fp}, including the timelike case Corollary \ref{fptimelike}), admit interpretations for Zermelo's navigation, as well as for spacetimes (arrival at a Killing horizon) and even for the classical Riemannian viewpoint (Remark \ref{eriemann}).
-Concretely, about Zermelo's navigation, the case when the arrival curve $\alpha$ is not timelike corresponds to a target point which lies in a zone of critical or strong wind ($g_R(W,W)\geq 1$).
-Thus, Fermat's principle can be interpreted as a variational principle for a generalized Zermelo's navigation problem, in the sense that navigation paths are the stationary (rather than only local minimum) points of the time of navigation.
+In particular, the proof of the result here, Theorem~\ref{lema:fermatprinc} (plus further extensions there), refines all previous approaches.
+However, this result and its strengthening to \sstk spacetimes (Theorem~\ref{fp}, Corollary~\ref{fptimelike}), admit interpretations for Zermelo's navigation, as well as for spacetimes (arrival at a Killing horizon) and even for the classical Riemannian viewpoint (Remark~\ref{eriemann}). \br Specifically, \er \soutE{Concretely,} about Zermelo's navigation, the case when the arrival curve $\alpha$ is not timelike corresponds to a target point which lies in a zone of critical or strong wind ($g_R(W,W)\geq 1$).
+Thus, Fermat's principle can be interpreted as a variational principle for a generalized Zermelo's navigation problem, in the sense that navigation paths are the critical (rather than only local minimum) points of the time of navigation.